roman-milk/roman-milk.github.io/second-best.md

  "Mom and dad keep an eye on their house while they are gone.
 Dale's mom and dad call and check in with my folks about once a week.
 They called the middle of last week and one of the things they told my mom when she talked with them was that they had made a last minute change in their summer travel plans.
 They didn't go to California.
 They went up to Canada instead.
 They called from Quebec.
 Dale was never in San Diego.
 Dale was never in California at all.
 Belinda lied to you."

  Even in the dark car I could see her face pale as the realization of what I'd just said hit her.
-Report_Story #2